csyhuang/kickstarter-live-scraper/README.md

 engine = create_engine("mysql+pymysql://%s:%s@localhost:3306/%s?charset=utf8"
                        % (user_id, user_password, dbname), encoding='utf8')

-# The name / prefix of table that stores the data
-table_name_prefix = 'kickstarter'

-# Whether to build a new table with date as its name,
+table_name_prefix = 'kickstarter' # The name / prefix of table that stores the data separate_table_for_each_day = False # Whether to build a new table with date as its name, e.g. kickstarter_20170912 restart_drop_table = False # Drop existing table when running the code
-# e.g. kickstarter_20170912
-separate_table_for_each_day = False

-# Drop existing table when running the code
-restart_drop_table = False

 # === Run the scraper ===
 kickstarter_scraper(engine, table_name_prefix,